Best Family Games Apps for iPhone and Android: 2026 Picks

 Charades uses the same forehead-balancing mechanic as Heads Up but with a larger free deck and no account requirement.

 The animal category is great for kids who can’t read clue cards yet.
-We ran it with a 6-year-old and two adults in the room, and she kept up easily because the app plays animal sounds as each category loads, which let her guess “lion” and “elephant” on her own without needing text prompts.
+A 6-year-old can keep up easily because the app plays animal sounds as each category loads, which lets young players guess “lion” and “elephant” on their own without needing text prompts.

 Free on iOS and Android with optional ad removal for about $1.99.